A buckle (or torus) fracture is a type of broken

 Who Gets Buckle Fractures?

-under 10 years old.
-That's because their bones
+This type of fracture usually happens in children under 10 years old.
+That's because

-are softer and more flexible.
-The injury makes their bones bend and buckle, rather
+are softer and more flexible than adult bones.
+So the injury makes the bone bend and

 How Do Buckle Fractures Happen?